 The statistic above predicting 80 percent of global Internet traffic from videos in the coming year doesn’t even include the number of people sharing videos privately via messaging.
 Gain additional traction in your marketing efforts when consumers share your videos with others.
 Not only do shared videos reach your customers, but they reach your customers’ friends — more on this later.

-The easiest way to make your videos shareable is by uploading them to a social media video site such as YouTube or Vimeo.
+The easiest way to make your videos shareable is by uploading them to a social media video sites such as YouTube or Vimeo.
 Also, make sure the share links appear in easy-to-locate places and are large enough to grab user attention.

 Jeni’s Splendid Ice Creams uses YouTube to show off the types of treats available in their stores.
 In the video above, they show an employee making a custom ice cream sandwich with images that leave your mouth watering.
 YouTube videos are shareable and easy to embed on a website.
 The goal of the video is reaching people who love ice cream and getting them inside Jeni’s stores so they’ll become lifelong customers.